-One of the most common questions I get from clients, friends, and readers is how to satisfy a demanding sweet tooth without completely falling off the wagon.
+One of the most common questions I get from clients, friends, and readers is how to satisfy a demanding sweet tooth without completely "falling off the wagon".
 Believe me, I get it.
 I love my sweets.
 It's something I look forward to each day, and if someone tried to tell me I couldn't have it, I'd feel deprived and restricted, and I'd want it that much more.
 Then I'd probably overdo it, and feel a little guilty for going overboard.
 So it's important to quit the deprivation and restriction, and figure out how to indulge consciously, mindfully, and guiltlessly!
 Delicious sweets are supposed to make you feel satisfied and happy, after all.
 Here's my 5 tips to make it happen.

 1. Be strategic about your store-bought choices and opt for sweets that are made from quality ingredients.

-Loving Earth Creamy Coconut Mylk Chocolate
+And other one of my faves: Loving Earth Creamy Coconut Mylk Chocolate

-Ingredients: organic cacao, organic virgin cacao butter, organic raw cacao beans, organic coconut sugar, organic coconut.
+Organic cacao, organic virgin cacao butter, organic raw cacao beans, organic coconut sugar, organic coconut.

-1/2 bar (35 g) = 15 g carbohydrates, 4 g fiber, 11 g sugar.
+1/2 bar (35 g) = 15 g carbohydrates, 4 g fiber, 11 g sugar

 Ingredients: sugar, vegetable oil (cocoa butter, palm, shea, sunflower and/or safflower oil), nonfat milk, corn syrup solids, enriched wheat flour (flour, niacin, ferrous sulfate, thiamin mononitrate, riboflavin and folic acid), milk fat, partially hydrogenated vegetable oil (soybean and/or cottonseed oil), contains 2% or less of: cocoa processed with alkali, whey (milk), chocolate, soy lecithin, high fructose corn syrup, sodium bicarbonate, salt, natural and artificial flavor, tocopherols, to maintain freshness, pgpr emulsifier, caramel color.